adammelancon/cardputer-iss-tracker/README.md

   <img src="images/logo.png" width="150" alt="ISS Tracker Logo">
 </p>

+# UPDATE: Added GPS support using the LoRa/GPS cap for the Cardputer Adv.

 # Cardputer Adv ISS Tracker

 I was looking for a unique project for my Cardputer Adv, and as a ham radio operator I wanted a dedicated tool to track the ISS (and soon maybe even satellites) without needing my phone.
 So, I wrote this ISS Tracker.